AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Queries.md

 ## Asset queries

-If assets are defined with stream references, the data view can be created by directly querying for the assets.
+Users can create a data view by querying directly for assets, as long as the assets have stream references defined.

 An asset query looks identical to a stream query with the exception that query kind (set using the [DataItemResourceType enumeration](xref:DataViewsQuickStartDefine#dataitemresourcetype-enumeration)) is equal to Asset, and query value uses [asset search syntax](xref:AssetsSearchAPI).